josephkamau32/Frameworks_Assignment/Readme.md

 ## Key Findings
 1. Most COVID-19 papers were published in 2020-2021
-2. Top journals: [list top journals from your analysis]
+2. Top journals: PloS One
 3. Common title keywords: COVID, pandemic, clinical, study, etc.

 ## How to Run